nlopez59/MortgageWorkspace/readme.md

 ## Resource Access Control Facility (RACF) - z/OS Security
-RACF is the security subsystem on zOS.
-There are others like 'Top Secret' and ACF2 generically referred to the "Security Access Facility" or SAF.
-RACF is where you define users, resources and the profiles that permit a user's access to resources.
-Resources can be files, applications like CICS, TSO, Unix System Services and many others.
+RACF is the security subsystem on z/OS, responsible for defining users, resources, and profiles that govern user access to resources.
+Other security subsystems like 'Top Secret' and ACF2 are generically referred to as the "Security Access Facility" or SAF.
+Resources can include files, applications like CICS, TSO, Unix System Services, and many others.

 All processes run under an authenticated user ID.
 CICS and TSO use a login screen to authenticate users with a secret password.
 An SSH connection to zOS can authenticate users with a password, SSH key or zOS Certs.